 The Medical College Admission Test® (MCAT®) is a standardized, multiple-choice exam designed to assess problem solving, critical thinking, writing skills, and knowledge of science concepts and principles needed as a prerequisite to the study of medicine.
-Scores are reported for Chemical and Physical Foundations of Biological Systems; Critical Analysis and Reasoning Skills; Biological and Biochemical Foundations of Living Systems; and Psychological, Social, and Biological Foundations of Behavio.
+MCAT 2015 scores are reported for Chemical and Physical Foundations of Biological Systems; Critical Analysis and Reasoning Skills; Biological and Biochemical Foundations of Living Systems; and Psychological, Social, and Biological Foundations of Behavio.
 Nearly all U.S. medical schools require applicants to submit MCAT exam scores.
 To assist you in the planning process, you may obtain the current MCAT Exam Schedule for the United States and Canada from the MCAT exam website.